wamdam/backy2/docs/source/scrub.rst

 Benji backs up data in blocks.
 These blocks are referenced from the metadata store.
 When restoring images, these blocks are read and restored in the order the metadata store says.
-As Benji also does deduplication, an invalid block could potentially create invalid restore data on multiple places.
+As Benji also does deduplication, an invalid block could potentially create invalid restore data in multiple places.

 Invalid blocks can happen in these cases (probably incomplete):